andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ### I'm Alone "Doing the DDD"

+Note:
 When I landed I was heralded as the "DDD expert".
 I'd go into meetings and people would address me as such.
 It was clear that there was not only a general awareness of my arrival, but also an expectation that I would be able to solve a lot of problems, and that DDD would be my tool to do so.

 PROBLEM: I WAS TO SOLVE THE PROBLEMS, AND I OWNED THE DESIGN.
 DOMAIN EXPERTS AND DEVELOPERS WERE EXCLUDED.

 ---

 ### Where is the Big Picture?

+Note:
 I began by setting off a number of lines of enquiry - I had a vague idea of the domain, having spent a long time delivering software in the Scottish Legal system.
 I knew things here had been running for a while already, and that there was a bunch of designs already in existence on the confluence wiki, and a significant bunch of code already written.
 There was talk of an architect who had done a bunch of the early work, but they had since moved on.
 I had to look at what was there, and how it had manifest in the team structures and codebases.
 I had to reverse engineer a big picture from the pieces I could find.

 PROBLEM: THERE WAS NO WAY IN.
 THERE WAS NO BIG PICTURE WITHIN WHICH TO LOCATE YOUR MORE DETAILED WORLD.
 THE COGNITIVE LOAD WAS TOO HIGH.
-THIS WAS EVIDENCED IN THE FACT THAT NO ONE DOMAIN EXPERT HAD AN END-TO-END VIEW.
+THIS WAS EVIDENCED BY THE FACT THAT NO SINGLE DOMAIN EXPERT HAD AN END-TO-END VIEW.

 ---

 ### "One Model to Rule Them All"

+Note:
 There were additionally an over-focus on the data, and an under-emphasis on the behaviour / workflow / jobs to be done.

 PROBLEM: DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE DATA.

 I quickly came across a few core tenents which had embedded themselves in the psyche of everyone on the project.
 (I take a very "I'm the noob and I'm keeping the beginners mind as long as I can to get as deep an understanding as possible" approach.)
 The most prevalent was the dictum that "a case is a case (is a case)", by which was meant that there should be a single representation of a case making its way through the criminal justice system, most likely mastered by a single microservice / datastore.

 PROBLEM: "ONE MODEL TO RULE THEM ALL" THINKING HAD BUBBLED UP, BOURNE OF A DESIRE NOT TO DUPLICATE DATA.

 What did this mean?
 Most fundamentally, there was only one model of a case which tried to be all cases (that there is only one of anything is a risky view in DDD).